In 2022, China’s Students Are Struggling to Cope. So Are Their Teachers.

 Before, millions of parents paid tutors to help their children ace their exams.
 Now, the tutors are (mostly) gone, but parents and schools still expect students to achieve the same results.
 For teachers, this means more work, more pressure, and less time off.

 Many can’t handle the stress.
 A study published last year found that over 75% of Chinese teachers experienced moderate to severe anxiety, while 34.4% of primary school teachers and 28.3% of middle school teachers are at high risk of suffering depression.
 The problem has become so prevalent, it was even mentioned during this year’s “Two Sessions” — China’s biggest annual political meeting — with policymakers acknowledging that teachers are “more tired” and “more anxious than before.”

 Ahead of Teachers’ Day, which China observes each Sept.
 10, Sixth Tone spoke with 10 educators from across the country.
-Most of them are working longer hours than before due to the pandemic or the “double reduction” campaign, and suffering from stress and anxiety as a result.
+Most of them are working longer hours than before due to the pandemic, and suffering from stress and anxiety as a result.
 Yet many said their schools offered little support, with mental health services tending to focus on students.

 For Yu, the main source of stress is the exam that has been the bane of Chinese educators for decades: the national college entrance examination, or gaokao.

 The year leading up to the test involves day after day of intense cramming — and it’s just as grueling for the teachers as the students.
 Yu works from 7 a.m. to 9:30 p.m. on weekdays, and also has classes on Saturdays.
 Her fate depends on her students’ scores, as schools in China are judged almost entirely on their gaokao results.